KKaiyuan/KnowlEdge/README.md

         the instructor is teaching, grades and a message inbox.

-7.  **Instructor Course Page View:**  an instructor user will be able to view a course page in order to access course content.
+7.  **Instructor Course Page View:**  an instructor user will be able to view a course page similar to the student course page in order to access course content.
 This page will
     include:

     -   content such as lecture recordings, quizzes, exams, assignment